Skip to main content

 Minimum required permissions:

-• external_stats_reader: Required to read /metrics
+• external_stats_reader: required to read /metrics.

 No write or data-access permissions are needed.
 For quick testing, admin credentials also work.